JordyKingz/jordykingz.github.io/index.md

 ***Passionate Developer | Blockchain Enthusiast | Security Auditor***

 I love exploring new technologies and applying them to real-world problems.
-Founder of [Nefkon](https://nefkon.com), dedicated to creating innovative and impactful software solutions.

 ## About Me

 I'm a passionate developer with a keen interest in blockchain technology, NFTs, and cyber security.
-As the founder of [Nefkon](https://nefkon.com), I'm dedicated to creating innovative and impactful software solutions.
+I'm dedicated to creating innovative and impactful software solutions.

 I actively participate in security audit contests on platforms like Code4rena, Sherlock, and CodeHawks, constantly improving my skills and contributing to the security of blockchain projects.

 ### 2025 Goals

-Currently learning Rust and planning to build innovative projects with it!
+Currently learning Rust and planning to build something cool with it!

 <section id="projects" class="projects-section">